 How much work will I get?

-Can I only work with Proofed?
+Do I have to work exclusively with Proofed?

-What equipment will I need?
+What will I need?

-Does it matter where I’m based?
+Does it matter where I live?

-Is anyone eligible to work for Proofed?
+Can anyone work for Proofed?

 Our student success stories